basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 ### Ensembles

-The core actors in Riak's implementation of strong consistency are **ensembles**, which are independent groups that watch over a portion of a Riak cluster's key space.
+The main actors in Riak's implementation of strong consistency are **ensembles**, which are independent groups that watch over a portion of a Riak cluster's key space.
 In this regard they are somewhat like [[vnodes|Riak Glossary#vnode]], although with important differences.